cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Who defines lanes and priorities

-The list of lanes and their priorities: are consensus parameters? are defined by the app?
+The list of lanes and their priorities, are consensus parameters?
+Are defined by the app?

-* Discussion on _where_ the lane configuration is set up.
-Three options
+There are three options for _where_ to configure lanes and priorities:
 1. `config.toml` / `app.toml`
+  * It does not make sense for different nodes to have different lane configurations, so definitely we don't want 1.
-  2. ConsensusParams
+2. `ConsensusParams`
+  * If we can change lane info via `ConsensusParams`, CometBFT's mempool needs logic for changing lanes dynamically (complex, not really appealing for MVP).
+  * The process of updating lane info would be very complex and cumbersome:
+      * To update lanes, you'd need to pass _two_ governance proposals
+        1. Upgrade the app, because the lane classification logic (so, the app's code) needs to know the lane config beforehand.
+        2. Then upgrade the lanes via `ConsensusParams`.
+      * Also, not clear in which order: community should be careful not to break performance between the passing of both proposals.
+      * The `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams`?
 3. Hardcoded in the application.
-Info passed to CometBFT during handshake
+Info passed to CometBFT during handshake.
-* Outcome of discussion
-  * 1. vs. 2.
-    * It does not make sense for different nodes to have different lane configuration, so definitely we don't want 1
-  * 2. vs. 3.
-    * If we can change lane info via `ConsensusParams`
-      * CometBFT's mempool needs logic for changing lanes dynamically (complex, not really appealing for MVP)
-      * The process of updating lane info very complex and cumbersome:
-        * to update lanes you'd need to pass _two_ governance proposals
-          * upgrade the app, because the lane classification logic (so, the app's code) needs to know the lane config beforehand
-          * then upgrade the lanes via `ConsensusParams`
-        * also, not clear in which order: community should be careful not to break performance between the passing of both proposals
-        * the `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams` ?
-  * Conclusion: 3.
+  * Simple lane update cycle: one software update gov proposal.
+  * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery).
+  * Currently, one of the conditions for the handshake to succeed is that there must exist an intersection of p2p channels.

+Conclusion: number 3 is the best option.
   * lane info is "hardcoded" in the app's logic
   * lane info is passed to CometBFT during handshake

-  * Advantages:
-    * Simple lane update cycle: one software update gov proposal
-    * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery)
-* What does lane info (passed to CometBFT) look like?
+What does lane info (passed to CometBFT) would look like?
   * Current state of discussions.
-    * Draft of data structure
+    * Draft of data structure:
         ```protobuf
         message LaneInfo {
           repeated Lane lanes;